fbpx

 • The effect of harmonics on electrical equipment

-• Harmonic control measures: control at source, control by passive filters, control by active filters
+• Harmonic control measures: control at source, control by passive filters, and control by active filters

 • Rating of passive filters

-• Integration of filters and PFC during design
+• Integration of filters and power factor correction (PFC) during design

 • Application of medium voltage in distribution networks

-• Main equipment: metal-enclosed switchgear, isolators, circuit breakers, instrument transformers, distribution transformers
+• Main equipment: metal-enclosed switchgear, isolators, circuit breakers, instrument transformers, and distribution transformers

 • Auxiliary systems